Violence in French sports clubs: Nearly 60% of athletes affected, according to a previously unpublished study

 Why do victims stay silent?

-This bias serves as a reminder that a significant number of victims of violence in sports remain unseen, both in research and in society.
+This bias serves as a reminder that a significant number of victims of violence in sports remain invisible, both in investigations and in society.
 It highlights a major challenge for future research: how can we gather the testimonies of these athletes who are suffering without causing them emotional distress?

 A major challenge for French sports

-Our study encourages reflection on the changes needed to ensure that sports clubs—whether competitive or not—become environments free of violence: better training for coaches and instructors, as well as greater awareness among athletes regarding what constitutes violence and what does not.
+Our study encourages us to reflect on the changes needed to ensure that sports clubs—whether competitive or not—become environments free of all forms of violence: better training for coaches and instructors, as well as greater awareness among athletes about what constitutes violence and what does not.

 Sports can and must remain a space for empowerment.
-But for that to happen, it must stop being, for too many athletes, a place where acts of violence—especially the most invisible ones—are still too often swept under the rug.
+But for that to happen, it must stop being—for too many athletes—a space where acts of violence—especially the most invisible ones—are still too often swept under the rug.

-Grégoire Bosselut, Associate Professor (HDR), specialist in social psychology applied to sports, University of Montpellier and Elise Marsollier, Researcher in sports psychology (Laboratory on Vulnerabilities and Innovation in Sport (L-ViS) – Claude Bernard University Lyon 1), mental coach, trainer in mental preparation / ethics & integrity (National Institute of Water Sports)
+Grégoire Bosselut, Associate Professor (HDR), specialist in social psychology applied to sports, University of Montpellier and Elise Marsollier, Researcher in sports psychology (Laboratory on Vulnerabilities and Innovation in Sport (L-ViS) – Claude Bernard University of Lyon 1), mental coach, and instructor in mental preparation, ethics, and integrity (National Institute of Water Sports)

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.